-Dick King-Smith is probably best known as the author of Babe: The Gallant Pig.
-The Water Horse is a mischievous romp and another animal lovers’ delight, a la Dick King-Smith.
-King-Smith is a natural story teller, and this tale is told in the manner of an old-school “fireside chat.”
+Dick King-Smith is probably best known as the author of Babe: The Gallant Pig, the story that went on to be a Hollywood movie.
+But, he has a large canon of delightful books with animals – real and fantastical.
+The Water Horse isa mischievous romp and another animal lovers’ delight.
+King-Smith is a natural story teller, and this tale has the easy feel of a well-loved folk tale.

 The Water Horse is a mystical tale set in Scotland 1930s.
 King-Smith draws readers in right from the start, peppering the story with authentic Scottish details.
 After a powerful storm, Kirstie and her little brother, Angus, find a mysterious egg on the beach.
 They bring it home, secretly put it in the bathtub…and the mystery grows from there.
 With help from Grumble, their crusty curmudgeon of a grandfather, they care from Crusoe, the water horse that hatched in the tub.

 Grumble emerges from his cantankerous shell to direct the care of Crusoe.
 Indeed, he is the first to determine what the creature is.

 “Always there’ve been tales of sightings of such a beastie, sometimes at sea, more often in a loch,” said Grumble.
 “Oh, when I was a boy, how I longed to see the kelpie.”